 Marco Polo took his time.
-He learned the languages of countries he visited.
+He learned the languages of the countries he visited.
 He paid attention to differences, local customs.
 His observations were shaped by the practical concerns of the merchant/businessman.
 What goods and services does the district produce?
 Do they use paper money or coins?
 Do they bury or burn their dead?
 What are houses made of?

 The results of these questions are sometimes amazing.
-However, this list may appear dull to twenty-first century readers who are used to a more lively writing style.
+However, this list may appear dull to twenty-first-century readers who are used to a more lively writing style.
 How you say what you want to say makes the difference between engaging your listener/reader or having them abandon you.

 Be kind to your reader/listener